We log anonymous usage statistics. Please read the privacy information for details.

-- Please use double quotation marks for citations (single quotes for quotes within quotes).
+- Please use double quotation marks for “citations” and single quotation marks for ‘quotes within quotes’ and your own ‘emphases’.

 - Please use en-Dashes (“–“; Alt+0150) to connect numbers (for example in page numbers or dates) throughout your manuscript.
 Use em-Dashes (“—"; Alt+0151) instead of hyphens to set off an amplifying or explanatory element.